GUDHI/gudhi-devel/.github/next_release.md

 We are pleased to announce the release 3.9.0 of the GUDHI library.

-As a major new feature, the GUDHI library now offers a much faster implementation for the Cubical 2d case, fast cofaces access and stable simplex handles for the `Simplex_tree`.
+As a major new feature, the GUDHI library now offers a much faster implementation for the Cubical 2d case, fast cofaces access and stable simplex handles for the `Simplex_tree`, and a pip package for Python 3.12.

 We are now using GitHub to develop the GUDHI library, do not hesitate to [fork the GUDHI project on GitHub](https://github.com/GUDHI/gudhi-devel).
 From a user point of view, we recommend to download GUDHI user version (gudhi.3.X.X.tar.gz).